Dealing with Guilt and Shame as a Caregiver

 Coping as a Co-Survivor

 If you need help dealing with being a caregiver and all of the emotions that involves, please reach out to Forge’s Client Services Coordinator, Janet Dees, at (205) 990-5367 or [email protected].
 She can match you with Peer Match who has been a caregiver, too, and understands, connect you with a support group, or provide you with free mental health counseling.
 As a co-survivor, you deserve support, too.
-Si hablas español y quieres más información, por favor contacta a Ana Emaldi, al (205) 990-5375 O al [email protected].
+Si hablas español y quieres más información, por favor contacta a Yadira Robayna, al (205) 990-5375 O al [email protected].

 Source: AARP.org